digiscot/digiscot-website/pages/evolution/digital-pioneers/iconnect-northeast.md

 All our services actively support individuals and carers to have more choice and control over their lives and become part of communities that recognise and celebrate their individual skills, abilities and differences.

-Within our Life Skills offering, local people with limited or no basic digital skills can be supported to learn digital life skills in either a community (small groups) or homebased (one-to-one) environments
+Within our Life Skills offering, local people with limited or no basic digital skills can be supported to learn digital life skills in either a community (small groups) or home-based (one-to-one) environments.

 ### How have you been using digital?